diana-hep/femtocode/README.md

 A workflow describes a chain of operations to perform on the source data, ending with some sort of aggregation.
 The chain is strictly linear up to the aggregation step, which then branches into a tree.
 The aggregation step uses concepts and code from the [Histogrammar project](http://github.com/histogrammar/histogrammar-python).

-Each workflow can be submitted as a query to a query engine (single process or distributed server), which immediately returns a “future” object.
+Each workflow is submitted as a query to a query engine (single process or distributed server), which immediately returns a “future” object.
 This object monitors the progress of the query, even plotting partial results (histograms fill up with entries) so that the user can decide to cancel early.

 Why linear, and not a full directed acyclic graph (DAG)?
 DAGs are good for two things: splitting the output and explicitly short-circuting some processes to avoid unnecessary work.
 The aggregation step can be a general tree, providing multiple outputs, and the Femtocode compilation process recognizes identical expressions and avoids unnecessary work automatically (because the language has perfect referential transparency).
 Full DAGs aren’t necessary.

 What about skims for unbinned fits or machine learning?
 The feasibility of the above depends on the returned results being much smaller than the input datasets, as a histogram of dimuon mass is much smaller than a collection of muon records.
 However, some analysis techniques need unaggregated data.
 They will need to be treated specially— for instance, the returned result would be a pointer to a remote disk from which the full skim can be downloaded.
 Unlike today’s analyses, which skim first and plot later, the most effective behavior with these tools would be to plot first, optimizing event selection, and skim later.
 Visualizing the data early helps to prevent mistakes.

-### Eliminating runtime errors
+## Eliminating runtime errors

 total functional language